The organizing committee invites all interested researchers and practitioners to submit abstracts for the following conference tracks:

 In the current business environment, where long-term growth rates in many economies trend downwards, firms are turning to M&As, joint ventures and strategic alliances to fuel growth, enter into new markets, gain legitimacy, obtain access to new, complement own resources, and cut costs.
 In this track, we aim to investigate how entrepreneurial ventures, family firms, and hidden champions address strategic initiatives such as M&As, joint ventures and strategic alliances as they organize themselves for the future.
 Download pdf.

-New business ventures are key drivers of innovations, economic development, and welfare (Elert et al. 2017, Sternberg et al. 2019).
-Further, global migration and the resulting shifts in the demographics of the countries of residence increases cultural diversity (Vertovec 2007, 2019) and the number of people who bring new ideas and creativity to the task of immigrant business ownership.
+New business ventures are key drivers of innovations, economic development, and welfare (Elert, Henrekson, & Stenkula, 2017; Sternberg, Wallisch, Gorynia-Pfeffer, Bloh, & Baharian, 2019).
+Further, global migration and the resulting shifts in the demographics of the countries of residence increases cultural diversity ( Vertovec, 2019) and the number of people who bring new ideas and creativity to immigrant business ownership – or the need to enter am institutionalized labor market.
 Download pdf.

 Family Firms and Geography – Sustainable Regional and Urban Development and Topics of Internationalization